Why Agentic Programming Changed the Way I Build Software

 - Define tasks

-- Instruct an agent
+- Instruct a system

 - Let work progress asynchronously